2014 Ohio State Buckeyes football team: Maryland

-For the first time, Ohio State traveled to College Park to play Maryland in the first conference game of the season, in which Ohio State defeated the Terrapins 52–24.
+In their very first matchup ever, Ohio State traveled to College Park to play Maryland in the first conference game of the season, in which Ohio State defeated the Terrapins 52–24.
 Ohio State received the opening kickoff and scored eight plays later on a Rod Smith touchdown run.
 Ohio State scored again on their second possession, this time on a 9-yard touchdown pass from J. T. Barrett to Jalin Marshall, giving them an early 14–0 lead.
 Maryland scored their first points of the game on their second possession, scoring on a 57-yard field goal from Brad Craddock.

 Early in the second quarter, Ohio State again added to their lead after driving 56 yards and scoring on a 25-yard pass from Barrett to Michael Thomas.
 A Sean Nuernberger field goal on the Buckeyes' next possession gave Ohio State a 24–3 lead.
 Maryland scored their first touchdown following a 13 play, 75-yard drive that ended with a Wes Brown run.
 Late in the first half, the Ohio State defense forced a turnover on a pass intercepted by C.J.
 Brown, setting up the Buckeye offense at the Terrapin 1-yard line.
 Ohio State took advantage of the turnover, and scored on a pass from Barrett to Nick Vannett, giving the Buckeyes a 31–10 lead at halftime.
 Both teams failed to score on their first possessions of the second half.
 On the Buckeyes' second drive of the third quarter, Barrett completed a 30-yard touchdown pass to Devin Smith, giving Ohio State a 38–10 advantage.
 The Terrapins responded on their ensuing possession, driving 75 yards and scoring on a Brandon Ross touchdown run.

 On the first play of the fourth quarter, Ohio State again added to their lead, scoring on a 9-yard touchdown run from Barrett, and giving them a 45–17 lead.
 Maryland quarterback Caleb Rowe again led the Terrapins down the field and scored on a Stefon Diggs 4-yard touchdown reception on their first possession of the fourth quarter.
 Rowe was intercepted on Maryland's ensuing possession by Raekwon McMillan, who returned it 19 yards for a touchdown.
 With the win, Ohio State extended their Big Ten regular season win streak to 17 games, dating back to the 2012 season.